patrickgrey/pg-clients-2015-pg/source/_posts/2015/april/iteration-0-the-plan.md

 - Wee article
 ---

 For each iteration I want some high level goals broken down into small tasks that I can work on in my spare time, blogging about the more interesting ones.
-Here is iteration 0 - I doesn’t even result in a public website!!
+This article will be updates as I develop.

 <!-- more -->